EamonLang/2D-physics-engine/README.md

 Link for article: https://winter.dev/articles/physics-engine

-I am going to implement pygame to render an actual screen and move objects around visually instead of just looking at coordinates in the terminal.
+You can use the window.py to render the engine aslong as you have pygame installed.
 Additionally in the future I hope to create my own sandbox allowing me to apply forces and create objects.
 Possibly within tkinter or pygame depending on what I want to render on.

-*Its important to note that currently window.py is not functional and only engine.py works.
-This should be fixed soon once I connect them.
-They are not connected because I originally created an old engine that wasnt great and instead of making a new folder I just restarted.

 NEXT STEPS:
+    - multiple elements
-    - collisions
+    - friction
-    - collision responses
+    - fluids
     - sandbox
     - c++??